 Close to İstanbul, Uludağ National Park, centred on the Great Mountain (2543m), is Turkey's most popular ski resort.
 The season runs from December to April in most years.

-Any Red Sea resort worth its salt – from the expensive package-tour resorts of Sharm el-Sheikh (Egypt) to the chilled, backpacker-friendly Dahab (Egypt) – will let you indulge your passion for water sports from windsurfing to waterskiing.
+Any Red Sea resort worth its salt – from the expensive package-tour resorts of Sharm el-Sheikh to the chilled, backpacker-friendly Dahab (both in Egypt) – will let you indulge your passion for water sports from windsurfing to waterskiing.
 Many of Turkey’s Mediterranean beach resorts also offer ample opportunities for waterskiing, windsurfing, tandem paragliding or parasailing.

 More specifically, important water-sports locations include the following:

-- Eilat, in Israel, is arguably the Middle East’s water-sports capital, with waterskiing, parasailing and a host of other water-borne thrills on offer.
+Eilat, Israel Arguably the Middle East’s water-sports capital, with waterskiing, parasailing and a host of other water-borne thrills on offer.

-- Moon Beach, at Sharm El Sheikh, is Egypt’s best windsurfing spot.
+Moon Beach, Sharm El Sheikh Egypt’s best windsurfing spot.

-- Kaş in Turkey is the region's best spot for sea kayaking.
+Kaş, Turkey The region's best spot for sea kayaking.